Nathan Meeker: Meeker Massacre

 An etching that appeared in the December 6, 1879 edition of Frank Leslie's Illustrated Newspaper depicts the aftermath of the "Meeker Massacre."
 Meeker grave at lower left; W.H.
 Post grave at lower right.

 The dispute between Meeker and the Utes resulted in a confrontation between Meeker and a Ute leader named "Johnson."
 Meeker wired for military assistance, after he had been assaulted by an Indian, driven from his home, and severely injured.
 Meeker requested only a few soldiers come to the agency, but 191 soldiers, led by Major Thomas T. Thornburgh, commander of Fort Steele in Wyoming, advanced toward the agency to settle the affair.
 The Utes warned Thornburgh and Meeker that the presence of soldiers on the reservation would be an act of war.
 Meeker requested that Thornburgh halt his advance outside the reservation and proceed to the White River Agency with only five soldiers.
 However, on orders from his superior, Thornburgh continued his advance onto the Ute Reservation.

 On September 29, 1879, the Utes attacked both Thornburgh and Meeker's agency.
 They set the agency buildings on fire and killed Meeker and the 10 members of his staff.
 They took five women and children as hostages to secure their own safety as they fled and held them for 23 days.
-Two of the women taken captive were Meeker's his wife Arvilla and daughter Josephine, just graduated from college and working as a teacher and physician.
+Two of the women taken captive were Meeker's wife Arvilla and daughter Josephine, just graduated from college and working as a teacher and physician.

 Thornburgh's soldiers (he was killed) were pinned down in the Battle of Milk Creek until October 5.
 Reinforced by African-American Buffalo Soldiers and 450 additional cavalry, the soldiers advanced to the White River Agency.
 They found the bodies of Meeker and his men.
 Meeker is buried at the Linn Grove Cemetery, Greeley, Weld County, Colorado.